CommunicationAugust 11, 2024 · 6 min read

 When Nothing Works

-Sometimes the person will not concede, will not engage with documentation, will not acknowledge any version of the event that allows for your concern to be valid.
+Sometimes the person will not concede, will not engage with documentation, will not acknowledge any version of the event that allows your concern to be valid.
 When that happens consistently, the question shifts from "how do I address this with them" to "how do I manage this situation given that they're not available for honest conversation."

 Your memory isn't a negotiation.
 It belongs to you.